 Schemes must provide information about the Annual Allowance to members in certain circumstances.
 If a member becomes subject to the Money Purchase Annual Allowance, both the pension scheme and the member have specified reporting responsibilities.
-Scheme Administrators must also provide information about how much of the standard Lifetime Allowance members have used under the scheme through crystallising their benefits.
 If benefits are transferred to a qualifying recognised overseas pension scheme, Scheme Administrators must provide information about the overseas transfer charge.